antoniogdelrio/driving-school-app/README.md

-# driving-school-app
+# driving-school-app #

-A simplified driving school app using React on the frontend and Nodejs, Express and MongoDB on the backend.
+A simplified driving school app using React on the frontend and Nodejs, Express and MongoDB Atlas on the backend.

 ## Usage ##
-* Create an Admin User directly in MongoDB database (this feature will be implement in next version of the application 😊).
-The schema of the User Model is:
+* Post new users directly on route '/users' of localhost:3333.
+The User schema has the follow structure:
 ```javascript
 {
     nome: String,